Professional Evidence (Health) (11402.2)

 Upon successful completion of this unit, students will be able to:

-2. Design and execute a research project to a professional standard acceptable in their field of study;
+4. Design and execute a project to a professional standard acceptable in their field of study;

-3. Communicate the results of an independent research project in a form acceptable to their health discipline;
+5. Communicate project results in a form acceptable to their health discipline; and

-5. Synthesise high-level conceptual health knowledge to develop useful solutions to real-world problems.
+6. Synthesise and translate high-level conceptual health knowledge to develop and deliver useful solutions to real-world problems.

 Students must have passed at least 48 credit points.